pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 47%, to 53% of its full size.

-It often happens that a manuscript is submitted to a photo-offset shop and a&nbsp;{%- include pagebreak.html canvas=137 -%}&nbsp;
+It often happens that a manuscript is submitted to a photo-offset shop and a {% include pagebreak.html canvas=137 %}

 FIGURE XXXI